Wild-FPV/dvr-breakup-cleaner/README.md

 ### Using the model

 **script 3 :** use model to detect frames with breakup in given dvr video file and replace those frames with "averages" of frames that came before and after it

+If you want to try out the code yourself, make sure to download opencv-python by using the following command : `pip install opencv-python`